rajaraodv/rabbitpubsub/README.md

 </pre>

-* Once the server is up,o open up multiple browsers and go do `<servername>.cloudfoundry.com`
+* Once the server is up, open up multiple browsers and go to `<servername>.cloudfoundry.com`
 * Start chatting.

 #### Test 1 ####